Bill Mandates Disclosure of Salary Ranges for Open Positions

 Legislation requiring employers to disclose the salary range for vacant positions has negative implications for job applicants and businesses.
+HB 6933 impedes an employer's flexibility to adjust salaries to reflect applicant skill sets.

 For example, a potential applicant qualified for the high end of a posted salary range may not apply because the range is too low, he said.